Honeymoon Fund Registry: How to Ask for Cash Gifts Gracefully

 Canadian Platforms for Your Honeymoon Fund

-Finally, don't make cash your only option, especially without a dedicated platform.
-An all-or-nothing approach to a honeymoon fund can alienate guests who prefer physical gifts or feel uncomfortable with digital contributions.
-A balanced registry—part experience, part tangible items—keeps everyone comfortable and included.
+Finally, don't go cash-only without a fallback.
+An all-or-nothing approach alienates guests who prefer physical gifts or feel uncomfortable with digital platforms.
+A balanced registry — part fund, part curated items — keeps everyone comfortable and included.

 What Nobody Tells You About Honeymoon Funds